DeboraSerra/Trybe-exerc-cios/README.md

 This repository contains all the learning activities developed by _[Débora Serra](www.linkedin.com/in/debora-r-serra)_ as she was a student in [Trybe](https://www.betrybe.com/) :rocket:

-_"Trybe is a school from the future to anyone who whants to improve their lives and build a succesfull career in tecnology, where they only pay when they get a good job."_
+_"Trybe is a school from the future to anyone who wants to improve their lives and build a successful career in technology, where they only pay when they get a good job."_

-The program includes more than 1500 hours of live and online classes, and approaches introduction to software development, front-end, back-end, computer science, software engeneering, agile methodologies and behavioral skills.
+The program includes more than 1500 hours of live and online classes, and approaches introduction to software development, front-end, back-end, computer science, software engineering, agile methodologies and behavioral skills.

 ## Fundaments of Web Development :heavy_check_mark: